wp-plugins/participants-database/readme.txt

 * Ukranian: Michael Yunat, [http://getvoip.com/blog](http://getvoip.com)

+* Spanish: Cristhofer Chávez

+* German: Christian von Bock

 If you are multi-lingual and feel like contributing a translation, please contact me at: support@xnau.com.

+Please note that several of these translations are out of date.
+If your language is in this list and you'd like to help me provide the latest translation, please contact me.

+The latest POT file is always available [here.](http://plugins.svn.wordpress.org/participants-database/trunk/participants-database.pot)

 == Installation ==